-Section Policy/Objective 5.4 being proposed.
-Secondary suites and accessory dwelling units may be considered in addition to the 15 dwelling units per hectare; or, 3. in the case of a manufactured home park, a maximum density of 20 dwelling units per hectare.
-Policy 5.4.5 Notwithstanding Policy 5.4.4 above, rezoning may only be supported where: 1. community water and approved means of sewage disposal is provided; 2. the form of housing is ground oriented and may include single residential, well-designed and visually appealing duplex and triplex units; 3. the development is landscaped and includes a green visual buffer between it and existing established neighbourhoods; 4. development must conform with the policies contained in Section 3.0 of this Plan; and, 5. the design and layout of development of subdivision on lands adjacent to the Agricultural Land Reserve must consider the current edition of the Ministry of Agriculture's publication titles "Guide to Edge Planning Promoting Compatibility Along Urban-Agricultural Edges".
-Policy Uses which require the use of, store, or handle hazardous materials which pose a threat to 5.4.6 the aquifer shall not be supported.
-Policy In addition to the requirements in Policy 5.4.5 above, applications for new manufactured 5.4.7 home parks or amendments to existing parks may be supported only where such applications include the following: 1. high quality construction, design, and landscaping which strives to create the appearance of a on site stick built neighbourhood; 2. permanent foundations and skirting; 3. connections to community water and approved means of sewage disposal; 4. community and/or public space; and, 5. alternate forms of land ownership may be supported.
-Policy The Regional District of Nanaimo shall not support increasing the density or intensity of 5.4.8 the use of a property within the Cassidy Rural Village unless the property is serviced with Community Water and Community Sewer.
-Policy Design must encourage and accommodate pedestrian movement throughout and beyond 5.4.9 the subject property.
+Section Policy/Objective 5.4 5.4.5 community water and approved means of sewage disposal is provided; the form of housing is ground oriented and may include single residential, well-designed and visually appealing duplex and triplex units; the development is landscaped and includes a green visual buffer between it and existing established neighbourhoods; development must conform with the policies contained in Section 3.0 of this Plan; and, the design and layout of development of subdivision on lands adjacent to the Agricultural Land Reserve must consider the current edition of the Ministry of Agriculture's publication titles "Guide to Edge Planning Promoting Compatibility Along Urban-Agricultural Edges".
+Policy 5.4.6 Uses which require the use of, store, or handle hazardous materials which pose a threat to the aquifer shall not be supported.
+Policy 5.4.7 In addition to the requirements in Policy 5.4.5 above, applications for new manufactured home parks or amendments to existing parks may be supported only where such applications include the following: 1. high quality construction, design, and landscaping which strives to create the appearance of a on site stick built-neighbourhood; 2. permanent foundations and skirting; 3. connections to community water and approved means of sewage disposal; 4. community and/or public space; and, 5. alternate forms of land ownership may be supported.
+Policy 5.4.8 Policy 5.4.9 The Regional District of Nanaimo shall not support increasing the density or intensity of the use of a property within the Cassidy Rural Village unless the property is serviced with Community Water and Community Sewer.
+Design must encourage and accommodate pedestrian movement throughout and beyond the subject property.